Average Salary UK

 Household Income, by age

-Surprisingly, the households earning the most are the 25 to 34 age bracket—with median disposable income of £39,726.
+Surprisingly, the 25 to 34 age bracket earns nearly as much as more experienced age brackets—with median disposable income of £38,378.
 But we suspect there's a logical reason for this—young professionals often flat share, so you could have a household bringing in 2, 3, 4 or more full-time salaries in that late 20s/early 30s age range.

 Household Disposable Income by Age Bracket (median)